breandan/kotlingrad/README.md

 A similar technique is possible in Haskell, which is capable of a more powerful form of type-level computation, [type arithmetic](https://wiki.haskell.org/Type_arithmetic).
 Type arithmetic makes it easy to express [convolutional arithmetic](https://arxiv.org/pdf/1603.07285.pdf) and other arithmetic operations on shape variables (say, splitting a vector in half), which is currently not possible, or would require enumerating every possible combination of type literals.

-&lowast; A number of less powerful type systems are still capable of performing arbitrary computation in the type checker.
+&lowast; Many less powerful type systems are still capable of performing arbitrary computation in the type checker.
 As specified, Java's type system is [known to be Turing Complete](https://arxiv.org/pdf/1605.05274.pdf).
 It may be possible to emulate a limited form of dependent types in Java by exploiting this property, although this may not computationally tractable due to the practical limitations noted by Grigore.

 ## Ideal API (WIP)